MonicaMongeHernandez/webdriverIO-Web/README.md

 ## Description

-This suite of testing was implemented for automation Web application, UI testing and API with the page object model (POM) design pattern and mocha as a test framework using typescript.
+This suite of testing was implemented for the automation Web applications, UI testing, and API with the page object model (POM) design pattern and mocha as a test framework using typescript.

 ### Video link